pranigopu/autonomousNavigation/README.md

 ## Implementation
 > **Link**: [`implementation`](./implementation)

-Contains code that explore and test various solutions/part-solutions.
+Contains code to explore and test various solutions/part-solutions.
 Key areas are:

 - A\* and cooperative A\*
 - Animation of agents in an environment